• Skip to primary navigation

 My actual trip involved a lot of walking (as expected).
 And a few failed mini-goals.

-Starting off on the wrong foot, I got off the bus at their first stop near Midtown, much more north than the 2nd stop in Chinatown.
+Starting off on the wrong foot, I got off the bus at their first stop near Midtown, much north of the 2nd stop in Chinatown.

-But luckily I essentially had the whole day to kill before heading to Brooklyn Bridge Park area for sunset.
-So I ventured west to in an attempt to catch sunrise from The High Line since it was still super early in the morning.
+But luckily I essentially had the whole day to kill before heading to the Brooklyn Bridge Park area for sunset.
+So I ventured west in an attempt to catch the sunrise from The High Line since it was still super early in the morning.

 Decided to go south along the Hudson River towards Financial District/Chinatown.
 Caught a few good pictures along the river with a really good one looking towards the One World Center.